 - Phase 1 – Pre-application

-- In this phase applicants conduct an initial inquiry by first educating themselves on part 141 requirements, and then contacting their local FAA office and advising of their intent to pursue part 141 PFGS certification.
-The PFGS applicant must submit a Letter of Intent.
+- In this phase applicants conduct an initial inquiry by first educating themselves on Part 141 requirements, and then contacting their local FAA office and advising of their intent to pursue Part 141 Part pilot schools certification.
+The Part 141 pilot schools applicant must submit a Letter of Intent.
 The FAA will arrange for a pre-application meeting with the applicant once it has the necessary resources to proceed with the certification.